 Trial commenced as scheduled on March 4, 2019.
 We rested our affirmative case on March 7, and the defendants began to put on their witnesses that afternoon.
 Trial concluded March 13 and post-trial briefing ended April 7, 2019.

 On May 3 the three judge panel issued an approximately 300 page decision, ruling in our favor on every single point of the case.
-They also ordered the state legislature to enact a new map by June 14.
-However, Defendants were able to obtain a stay from Justice Sotomayor until Common Cause and Benisek were decided.
+The panel also ordered the state legislature to enact a new map by June 14, 2019, and denied Defendants’ request for a stay of that order.
+Defendants then applied to Justice Sotomayor for the stay, which she granted.
+Defendants also obtained an extension to file their Jurisdictional Statement until sometime after the Supreme Court announced its decisions in Common Cause and Benisek.